sadab-halim/Interview-Questions/README.md

 - HTTPS is the HyperText Transfer Protocol Secure or Secure HTTP.
 It is an advanced and secured version of HTTP.
 On top of HTTP, SSL/TLS protocol is used to provide security.
 - It enables secure transactions by encrypting the communication and also helps identify network servers securely.
 It uses port 443 by default

-## "This Site Can't Be Reached" ✅
+## xyz ✅
 - Restart Internet Connection
-- Disable your firewall and antivirus
+- Disable our firewall and antivirus
-- Clear your browser cache
+- Clear our browser cache
-- Flush your DNS cache
+- Flush our DNS cache
-- Change your DNS servers
+- Change the DNS servers
 ## SMTP Protocol
 - SMTP is the Simple Mail Transfer Protocol.
 - SMTP sets the rule for communication between servers.